AndrewEdmonds11/AnalysisToolsPrototypes_Renamed/trkana_helper_andy/README.md

 # Prototypes TrkAna helper programs

 ## Introduction
-The analysis tools survey showed that we need better documentation.
+The analysis tools survey showed that we need useful documentation of any ntuples we produce.
 The prototypes built here show a way in which we can enhance TrkAna InfoStructs so that help is avialable either on the command line or within a python environment.

 Note that these prototypes can only provied help on the EventInfo branch (all leaves) and the TrkInfo branch (```status```, ```nhits```, and ```nactive``` leaves).
 Further work would be needed to convert all branches.